Skip to main content

 </VirtualHost>

-To configure Laravel Queue worker, edit /app/data/run.sh with the following line and restart the app:
+Configure the Laravel Queue worker by adding the following line to /app/data/run.sh and restarting the app:

 sudo -u www-data /usr/bin/php /app/data/my-project/artisan queue:work --queue=high,standard,low --sleep=3 --tries=3 &

-Laravel also depends on a scheduler for tasks scheduled for later.
-Those can be run via cron.
-Add the following job into the crontab as mentioned in the cron docs:
+Laravel uses a scheduler for scheduled tasks.
+Add the following job to the crontab as described in the cron documentation:

 * * * * * cd /app/data/my-project/ && sudo -u www-data /usr/bin/php /app/data/my-project/artisan schedule:run